2027 Melilla Assembly election

-The 2027 Melilla Assembly election was held on Sunday, 23 May 2027, to elect the 9th Assembly of the autonomous city of Melilla.
+The 2027 Melilla Assembly election will be held on Sunday, 23 May 2027, to elect the 9th Assembly of the autonomous city of Melilla.
 All 25 seats in the Assembly will be up for election.
 The election will be held simultaneously with regional elections in at least eight autonomous communities and local elections all throughout Spain.

 Electoral system

 The Assembly of Melilla is the top-tier administrative and governing body of the autonomous city of Melilla.
 Voting for the Assembly is on the basis of universal suffrage, which comprises all nationals over eighteen, registered and residing in the municipality of Melilla and in full enjoyment of their political rights, as well as resident non-national European citizens and those whose country of origin allow Spanish nationals to vote in their own elections by virtue of a treaty.

 The 25 members of the Assembly of Melilla are elected using the D'Hondt method and a closed list proportional representation, with a threshold of five percent of valid votes—which includes blank ballots—being applied.

 The Mayor-President is indirectly elected by the plenary assembly.
 A legal clause requires that mayoral candidates earns the vote of an absolute majority of councillors, or else the candidate of the most-voted party in the assembly shall be automatically appointed to the post.
 In the event of a tie, the appointee will be determined by lot.